bugzilla/bugzilla/docs/en/rst/installation.rst

       command :command:`./checksetup.pl` is important and cannot
       be omitted.

-   .. caution:: If this is a major upgrade (say, 3.6 to 4.2 or similar),
+   .. warning:: If this is a major upgrade (say, 3.6 to 4.2 or similar),
       running :command:`checksetup.pl` on a large
       installation (75,000 or more bugs) can take a long time, possibly several hours.